43 Pages Posted: 19 Mar 2013 Last revised: 1 Mar 2016

-We use the disclosure of insiders’ trades to investigate whether the way in which news is disseminated by the media affects the market response.
-To do this, we use recent changes in the disclosure rules governing insider trades and an exogenous change in media coverage to cleanly identify media effects.
-Using high-resolution intraday data and a plausibly exogenous change in media coverage, we find clear media effects in the price and volume response to news.
-These results help resolve open questions regarding the importance of investor inattention and help explain why apparently “second hand” news affects securities prices.
+We use the process through which insider trading (SEC Form 4) filings are made public to investigate whether media coverage affects the way securities markets assimilate news.
+To do this, we utilize recent changes in disclosure rules governing insider trades as well as the initiation of coverage by Dow Jones to cleanly identify media effects.
+Using high-resolution intraday data, we find clear effects of media dissemination on the way prices and volume respond to insider trading news in the minutes after its release.
+These results help to resolve open questions regarding the role of the media in capital markets, including why apparently “second hand” news affects securities prices.